markbarlow/180bpm/_drafts/notes-on-images-fonts-audio.md

     1900 x 448 is the panel size.

-     jjvico like:
+     jjvico65 like:
      7 (solo shoe, better than 4) - centering is good for mobile too; in use on homepage 6 (the herd) - good for blog maybe as represents many? in use for Credits 9b (two shoes) decent but not centred for mobile - definitely use though goes with 7 very well; in use on music apps page
      4 (alternate solo shoe, currently in contact.html unused page), decent contrast especially if turn off the centering in the style sheet.
-    1 (ticker without sufficient contract) - maybe for music artwork?
+     1 (ticker couple without sufficient contrast for white text) - maybe for music artwork?
      8 (colourful ticker only) ok for subsidiary page / success page after got the picture of running but not as good as 1 which has feet too

+     blog-runner2.png is a beauty, dark with light patches

      DTS1,2,3 all tried - DTS 3 is the winner for mobile centering reasons.
 DTS 2 is a spare option for any track related pages

      OK:
-     5 (crowd legs barca) is ok but not as impactful as previous.
+     jjvico65-5 (crowd legs barca) is ok but not as impactful as previous.
      Maidenhead (currently in post.html) ok but not as sharp, could be for a blog post style one

      Still using clean-blog css instead of min.css on this page only, and same for bootstrap.css

-    TO DECIDE: LEFT align is best for the title decided. if keeping hr then added margin: 0px; and changed from 100px to 33% - need to either find a good middle ground or lose it entirely;

 	#################   FONT AWESOME
 	 http://fontawesome.io/icons/
 	 Other nice font awesome options: